Open-Data-Product-Initiative/TSC/meetings/2025/tsc-2025-06-06-planned.md

 - NATO adopted ODPS (just discovered this recently online)
 - Alation has publicly announced using ODPS in data product agent tool, testimonial asked in email, no response yet (Jarkko)
-- Kruger (CA): notes on some issues in adoption coming soon, Jarkko to review and see how to assist Kruger (Jarkko)
+- Kruger (CA): notes on some issues in adoption coming soon, Jarkko to review and see how to assist Kruger, meeting Sat 7th June (Jarkko)
 - Amtrak: No news, very sluggish progress (Jarkko)
 - The Modern Data Company: new start of discussion, meeting coming with CMO and others (Jarkko)